gkjohnson/three-mesh-bvh/README.md

 Generates a MeshBVH instance for the given geometry with the given options in a WebWorker.
 Returns a promise that resolves with the generated MeshBVH.
 This function will throw an error if it is already running.

+If you use merged geometry with groups, you need to add `{groups: my_geometry.groups}` under options, so these can be added to geometry in worker.

 ### .terminate

 ```js